MarcDirven/cpp-lazy/README.md

 [![Build Status](https://travis-ci.com/MarcDirven/cpp-lazy.svg?branch=master)](https://travis-ci.com/MarcDirven/cpp-lazy) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # cpp-lazy
 Cpp-lazy is a fast and easy lazy evaluation library for C++14/17/20.
 The two main reasons this is a fast library is because the library almost doesn't allocate anything.
 Another reason the iterators are fast is because the iterators are random access where possible.
 This makes operations such as `std::distance` an O(1) operation.
-It uses one dipendency library `fmt`, which is automatically configured by CMake.
+It uses one dependency library `fmt`, which is automatically configured by CMake.
 The library is tested with `-Wpedantic -Wextra -Wall -Wno-unused-function` causing 0 warning messages.

 # Current supported iterators & examples
  Current supported iterators are: